 My son seemed to think so.. and sometimes I’d find him curled up on one of the seats reading one of his books (edit: he now has a new reading nook in his bedroom).
 This post contains Affiliate Links for your crafting convenience.
 See full disclosure here.

 - Interior spray paint ( I really love this Rust-Oleum ‘A painters Touch’ brand)

-- MDF/plywood circular wood 45- 50 cm diameter and at least 1cm thick. ( I bought this already cut from here, but you could just buy a large peace of plywood (1cm thick) and cut using a Jig saw)
+- MDF/plywood circular wood 45- 50 cm diameter and at least 1cm thick. ( I bought this already cut, but you could just buy a large piece of plywood (1cm thick) and cut using a Jigsaw)